ryanmccartney/ffmpeg-docker/docs/pages/installation/building.md

 ## Non Free Options

-To stay compliant with FFMPEG licensing the following libraries are not included in the distrubuted version of FFMPEG;
+To stay compliant with FFmpeg licensing the following libraries are not included in the distrubuted version of FFmpeg;

 -   `--enable-nonfree`
 -   `--enable-libndi_newtek`